By Chris Wrinkle

 A father’s fishing excursion to the Missouri Ozarks in 1975 led to his sons forming a multimillion-dollar business in tiny Forsyth.

-Attracted by Lake Taneycomo, the cost of living and a slower pace, Ray Donat moved his family the next year to Forsyth from Chicago, and a decade later, his three sons – Dale, Dean and Don – formed Mid America Metals at 14886 U.S. Highway 160.
+Attracted by Lake Taneycomo, the cost of living and a slower pace, Ray Donat moved his family the next year to Forsyth from Chicago, and a decade later, his three sons – Dale, Dean and Don – formed Mid America Specialty Services at 14886 U.S. Highway 160.

 The company refinishes architectural wood, stone and metal surfaces and has enjoyed a 25-year run leading up to $8 million in 2010 revenue.

 “Basically, we go into the skyscrapers of the world and refinish the metal, stone and wood in those buildings,” says owner Dale Donat.